 If you have been working hard all year long and now you want to play hard, taking a Florianopolis tour is the ideal way to reward yourself.
 Located south of São Paulo, this island city is known for its extravagant beach parties and was named the party destination of the year in 2009 by the New York Times.
 In the evenings young professionals escape from their desks and head here to party until the wee morning hours.
 In Florianopolis you will find Brazil’s young and beautiful in chic nightclubs and stylish beach bars.

 Don’t worry though, if you can only sip caipirinhas for so long without getting bored, there is still plenty to do.
 You can explore the 40 beaches, try surfing, paragliding, diving, mountain biking, and sand boarding.
-If you are looking for a true beach vacation with all the scenery and recreation that entails, our Brazil Winter Sun Travel Deal will keep you motivated until summer comes round again.
+If you are looking for a true beach vacation with all the scenery and recreation that entails, our Brazil travel packages will keep you motivated until summer comes round again.

 The Buzios Peninsula is 105 miles from Rio and has 28 distinct beaches for travelers to explore as well as a booming nightlife.
 Each beach varies in size and ambiance ranging from secluded and romantic, to bohemian and trendy.
 The beaches are all close to one another which means visitors can easily explore them by foot.